ajmcneil/spectralBacktest/README.md

 # spectralBacktest
-This is an R library by Michael B. Gordy and Alexander J. McNeil which implements the methodology described in the paper "Spectral backtests of forecast distributions with application to risk management".
+This is an R library by Michael B. Gordy and Alexander J. McNeil which implements the methodology described in the paper *Spectral backtests of forecast distributions with application to risk management*.

 Paper on arXiv: https://arxiv.org/abs/1708.01489.